This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

 Project 1: Goblet

-Design a goblet.
+Design and 3D print a goblet.
 This will likely be a surface of revolution (although if you wish you may depart from this).
 The goblet should hold precisely 100ml of water.
 The shape should be interesting in some way, either mathematically, culturally, and/or aesthetically.
-Along with the 3D file, students will complete a writeup on the mathematics, including a calculation of the volume of the goblet, and other relevant details of the design and present their work to the class.
+Along with the 3D print, students will complete a writeup on the mathematics, including a calculation of the volume of the goblet, and other relevant details of the design and present their work to the class.

-- Product due date and draft writeup due: Tuesday February 16.
+- 3D print due date and draft writeup due: Tuesday February 8.
 In class we will work on the writeup and presentation.

 Project 2: Programming project